janparttimaa/custom-administrative-templates/Adobe Acrobat DC (Continuous Release)/README.md

 # Adobe Acrobat DC (Continuous Release)

 > [!NOTE]
-> These ADMX and ADML templates are forked and further developed from [original templates](https://www.adobe.com/devnet-docs/acrobatetk/tools/DesktopDeployment/gpo.html) provided by Adobe as the original templates covers only few settings and templates are not suitable for Intune-deployment using ingestion.
+> These ADMX and ADML templates are forked and further developed from [original templates](https://www.adobe.com/devnet-docs/acrobatetk/tools/DesktopDeployment/gpo.html) provided by Adobe as the Adobe's original templates covers only few settings, not actively updated and developed plus the Adobe's original templates are not suitable for Intune-deployment using ingestion.

 This repository includes custom Administrative Templates for Adobe Acrobat DC (Continuous Release) that can be used on your on-prem environment or Microsoft Intune.